macropeople/react-seed-app/README.md

 ## Supported Versions of SAS

-This app will work on SAS Viya, and will also work on SAS 9 with a few tweaks (just set the `serverType` to SAS9 and use the `mm_createwebservice()` macro to define services.
+This app will work on SAS Viya, and will also work on SAS 9 with a few tweaks (just set the `serverType` to SAS9 and use the `mm_createwebservice()` macro to define services).

 It will not work on SAS University edition, or local instances of SAS.
-A web server, and application server (STP or Compute) is required.
+A web server, and application server (STP or Compute) is required

 ### Code Style